snail-z/zhPopupController/README.md

 -----

-- Other
 - Support present/dismiss slide style. by`presentationStyle` `dismissonStyle`
 - Support Set popup view display position. by `layoutType`
 - Support Set popup view mask style. by `maskType`
 - Support set popup view priority. default is zhPopupWindowLevelNormal `windowLevel`
 - Support adjust the layout position by `offsetSpacing`
 - Support gesture dragging,default is NO. if YES, Popup view will allow to drag `panGestureEnabled`
 - Support dismiss automatically. the view will disappear after `dismissAfterDelay` seconds，default is 0 will not disappear
    ```objc
    /// Set popup view mask style. default is zhPopupMaskTypeBlackOpacity (maskAlpha: 0.5)
    @property (nonatomic, assign) zhPopupMaskType maskType;